celerity/celerity-runtime/docs/tutorial.md

 and use the `discard_write` access mode.

 So far everything works exactly as it would in a SYCL application.
-However, there is a second parameter passed into the `celerity::buffer::get_access` function that is not present in its SYCL counterpart.
+However, there is an additional parameter passed into the `accessor` constructor that is not present in its SYCL counterpart.
 In fact, this parameter represents one of Celerity's most important API additions: While access modes tell the runtime system how a kernel intends to access a buffer, it does not include any information about _where_ a kernel will access said buffer.
 In